parkerbausman/Scripts/README.md

 WHEN LOOKING AT MG/M2 PER DAY, 202X-Nemo-Other-M2 is the correct data

 - Raw data is input into "Float combine" where my two datasets are merged
+    - UNKxxx are given random numbers to make sure there are no duplicate measures per pond
 - "LW-Dry-Mass" then uses length weight regressions to determine an estimate for dry mass per sample.
 Final product = "EMERGE"
 - "Nemo_Other_DW" subsets nemo emergence and all other insect emergence numbers.
 These are raw emergence values, not adjusted for per/m2
 - "NemoVSEmerge" does a few things: